SIRS-A41/submission/README.md

 git clone https://github.com/SIRS-A41/firewalls.git
 ```

-And also install [nginx](https://www.nginx.com/) to work as a reverse proxy:
+And also install [nginx](https://www.nginx.com/) on the Firewall machine to work as a reverse proxy:

 ```
 sudo apt install nginx